 Altman’s first 2020 presidential check was cut for Cory Booker’s campaign in April 2019.
 That was followed with an investment in Amy Klobuchar’s operation and Pete Buttigieg’s PAC.
 Biden was the fourth Democrat to benefit from an Altman maximum contribution.
 He would also lend significant support to Steve Bullock and Deval Patrick.
 Last December, Altman injected $200,000 into a “Unite the Country,” a super PAC formed by a longtime Biden ally.

 In March of 2019, Deven Parekh gave donations to three 2020 hopefuls: Kamala Harris, Beto O’Rourke, and Cory Booker.
 That May, he maxed out to Pete Buttigieg’s PAC.
-In June, he finally got around to adding Biden to his list of beneficiaries.
+In June, he added Biden to his list of beneficiaries.
 He would soon thereafter donate generously to Kirsten Gillibrand and Michael Bennet.

 As public records reveal, the fundraising trio were quite willing to share their wealth with White House hopefuls – except with “progressive” nominees like Bernie Sanders and Elizabeth Warren.